TheDaniel418/IsopGem/docs/geometry_tasks/10_polishing.md

 3. Refine UI layout and organization
 4. Improve visual design and consistency
 5. Enhance accessibility features
+6. Review and refine the layer management UI for usability and accessibility.

 **Acceptance Criteria:**
 - Usability testing identifies areas for improvement